lilliali-umsi/SI506-2019Fall/docs/install/win-configure_vscode_terminal.md

 ### 2.1 Install gitforwindows
 Our immediate interest in [gitforwindows](https://gitforwindows.org/) is Bash shell it provides.
 It's called GitBash and VS Code can be configured easily to use it.
 But first you must download and install gitforwindows.

+:bulb: some students have acquired gitforwindows from the [Git](https://git-scm.com/) site.
+The Git team does not produce Windows installers; instead they simply point their links to the [gitforwindows](https://gitforwindows.org/) site.

 1. Go to the site and click on the blue "Download" button to start the install process.